Quarterly Journal of Political Science > Vol 9 > Issue 3

 Guarding the Guardians: Legislative Self-Policing and Electoral Corruption in Victorian Britain

-Andrew C. Eggers, Department of Politics and International Relations, University of Oxford, andrew.eggers@nuffield.ox.ac.uk , Arthur Spirling, Department of Government and Institute for Quantitative Social Science, Harvard University, USA, aspirling@gov.harvard.edu
+Andrew C. Eggers, Department of Politics and International Relations, University of Oxford AND Nuffield College, UK, andrew.eggers@nuffield.ox.ac.uk , Arthur Spirling, Department of Government and Institute for Quantitative Social Science, Harvard University, USA, aspirling@gov.harvard.edu

 Suggested Citation